-(a) There shall be 25 Directors of the Bank, appointed for terms of five (5) years by the President, subject to approval by the next annual general shareholders’ meeting.
-The majority of the Directors shall be actively engaged in industrial or engineering activity or have had at least 15 years’ experience in industry and/or infrastructure, to include at least two (2) representatives from the United States Army Corps of Engineers and at least two (2) representatives from the National Aeronautics and Space Administration and space industry, and three (3) officials of the AFL-CIO, including the Building and Construction Trades Department.
+(a) There shall be at least 25 Directors of the Bank, appointed for terms of five (5) years by the President, subject to approval by the next annual general shareholders’ meeting.
+The majority of the Directors shall be actively engaged in industrial or engineering activity or have had at least 15 years’ experience in industry and/or infrastructure, to include at least two (2) representatives from the United States Army Corps of Engineers and at least two (2) representatives from the National Aeronautics and Space Administration and space industry, three (3) officials of the AFL-CIO, including the Building and Construction Trades Department, and two (2) state and local officials.
 The Board of Directors shall elect one of the Directors to be President of the Bank for a term of five (5) years and as necessary thereafter.
-The President shall be required to assemble a staff with experience in the commercial banking, engineering, heavy construction, and scientific fields, which he or she shall direct to assess the feasibility, productivity, and cost of investments.
+The President shall be required to assemble a staff with experience in commercial banking, engineering, heavy construction, and scientific fields, which he or she shall direct to assess the feasibility, productivity, and cost of investments.

 (b) The Directors of the Bank, at their first meeting, shall decide on the schedule of their periodic meetings, and on a rotating Executive Committee which shall have authority to approve infrastructure projects, including international agreements for projects of particular importance, between regular meetings of the Board.

 SECTION 8: AUDITS AND REPORTS TO THE PRESIDENT AND CONGRESS